suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/photosynthesisv9/photosynthesis-main/sap-with-full-liquid-stake-redemption-workflow/readme-docs/md/claim_README.md

----
-title: "Claim"
-excerpt: ""
-category: 6392913957c533007128548e
----
+***

+## title: "Claim"&#xA;excerpt: ""&#xA;category: 6392913957c533007128548e

 # The Claim Module

 Users are required participate in core network activities to claim their airdrop.
 An Airdrop recipient is given 20% of the airdrop amount which is not in vesting, and then they have to perform the following activities to get the rest:

-* 20% vesting over 3 months by staking
+- 20% vesting over 3 months by staking
-* 60% vesting over 3 months by liquid staking
+- 60% vesting over 3 months by liquid staking

 These claimable assets 'expire' if not claimed.
 Users have three months (`AirdropDuration`) to claim their full airdrop amount.
 After three months from launch, all unclaimed tokens get sent to the community pool.
 At initialization, module stores all airdrop users with amounts from genesis inside KVStore.
 Airdrop users are eligible to claim their vesting or free amount only once in the initial period of 3 months.
 After the initial period, users can claim tokens monthly.

 ## Actions

 There are 2 types of actions, each of which release another 50% of the airdrop allocation.
 The 2 actions are as follows:

 ```golang
 ActionLiquidStake  Action = 0
 ActionDelegateStake Action = 1
 ```

 These actions are monitored by registring claim **hooks** to the stakeibc, and staking modules.
 This means that when you perform an action, the claims module will immediately unlock those coins if they are applicable.
 These actions can be performed in any order.

 The code is structured by separating out a segment of the tokens as "claimable", indexed by each action type.
 So if Alice delegates tokens, the claims module will move the 50% of the claimables associated with staking to her liquid balance.
 If she delegates again, there will not be additional tokens given, as the relevant action has already been performed.
 Every action must be performed to claim the full amount.

 ## ClaimRecords

 A claim record is a struct that contains data about the claims process of each airdrop recipient.

 It contains an address, the initial claimable airdrop amount, and an array of bools representing whether each action has been completed.
 The position in the array refers to enum number of the action.

 So for example, `[true, true]` means that `ActionLiquidStake` and `ActionDelegateStake` are completed.

 ```golang
 type ClaimRecord struct {